Integrating theory and experiments to link local mechanisms and ecosystem-level consequences of vegetation patterns in drylands: Models for vegetation self-organization

 \section{Models for vegetation self-organization}

-Mathematical frameworks to vegetation self-organized are grouped into two main categories: individual-based models (IBM) and partial differential equations models (PDEM).
+Mathematical frameworks for self-organized vegetation patterns are grouped into two main categories: individual-based models (IBM) and partial differential equations models (PDEM).
 IBMs describe each plant as a discrete entity whose attributes change in time following a stochastic updating rule \citep{DeAngelis_2016,Railsback2019}.
 PDEMs describe vegetation biomass and water concentration as continuous fields that change in space and time following a system of deterministic partial differential equations \citep{Meron2015}.
-IBM are the most convenient approach to study segregated patterns, where single individuals are easy to identify and central to the formation of vegetation patches \citep{Bolker1999,Iwasa2010, Wiegand2013,Plank2015}.
+IBMs are the most convenient approach to study segregated patterns, where single individuals are easy to identify and central to the formation of vegetation patches \citep{Bolker1999,Iwasa2010, Wiegand2013,Plank2015}.
 Conversely, PDEMs are a better approximation to aggregated patterns because they focus on a continuous measure of vegetation abundance and describe the dynamics of patches that can spread or shrink without any upper or lower limit on their size.
 Natural multi-individual patches can change in size and shape depending on the interaction among the individual plants within them, whereas the size of single-plant patches is subject to stronger constraints (they usually grow, not shrink, and their maximum size is bounded by plant physiology).
 Therefore, PDEMs represent a simplification of the biological reality that is more accurate in aggregated than in segregated patterns.
-Because we are only considering aggregated patterns, we will focus our review of the mathematical literature on PDEMs.
+Because here we only consider aggregated patterns, we will focus our review of the mathematical literature on PDEMs.
+Within PDEMs, we first discuss reaction-diffusion formalisms, based on a system of coupled equations describing the dynamics of vegetation and water.
+Second, we dicuss kernel-based models that only describe the dynamics of vegetation biomass density and encapsulate all interactions between vegetation patches in an effective kernel function.
+This kernel function can model only competitive interactions (kernel-based PCF models; center panel of Fig.\,\ref{fig:1}c) or short-range facilitation and long-range inhibition (kernel-based SDF models; bottom panel of Fig.\,\ref{fig:1}c).